KILTprotocol/sdk-js/docs/getting-started.md

 ### 2.2.
 Generate a light DID for the Claimer

-Using the keys from the demo keystore to generate the claimers light DID.
+Using the keys from the demo keystore to generate the claimer's light DID.

 ```typescript
 import Kilt from '@kiltprotocol/sdk-js'